Bad Candy

 Bad Candy is a 2021 American anthology horror film directed by Scott B. Hansen and Desiree Connell.
 It stars Zach Galligan, Derek Russo, and Corey Taylor.

+Plot

-Synopsis: Bad Candy follows local Halloween stories of both myth and lessons learned in the community of New Salem.
+Bad Candy follows local Halloween stories of both myth and lessons learned in the community of New Salem.
 With its annual Psychotronic FM Halloween show, re-enactment radio DJs Chilly Billy and Paul weave the tales of the supernatural of years gone by.
 In this small town it’s a grimy ending for most, but will a few good souls survive?